corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

    {{% /tab %}}
    {{< /tabs >}}

    This example generates schemas into a directly called `sql_updates` but you can choose any output directory.
 The `database spec` command generates only cluster SQL as it is specified in the `-s="config"` parameter.
-The `-g="config:config"` instructs it to generate schema aware SQL so you do not need to apply the SQL to schemas explicitly in the next step.
+The `-g="config:config"` instructs it to generate schema-aware SQL, so you do not need to apply the SQL to schemas explicitly in the next step.

-2. Verify the generated SQL scripts and apply them to the Postgres database.
+2. Verify the generated SQL scripts and apply them to the PostgreSQL database.
 For example:

    ```shell
    psql -h localhost -p 5432 -f ./sql_updates/config.sql -d cordacluster -U postgres